navikt/isdialogmelding/README.md

 ### Kafka

-This application owns and consumes from the following topic:
+This application owns and consumes from the following topics:

-* isdialogmelding-behandler-dialogmelding-bestilling
+* isdialogmelding-behandler-dialogmelding-bestilling: outgoing dialogmelding (are sent to emottak via MQ)
+* isdialogmelding-dialogmelding: incoming (processed to receive replies to previously sent messages)